MarginaliaSearch/www.marginalia.nu/content/marginalia-search/supporting.md

 You can also just send me an email at kontakt@marginalia.nu and we can discuss other alternatives.

-I am a reluctant to receive smaller cryptocurrency donations due to the extremely crypto-hostile banking landscape of Sweden.
+Note: I am reluctant to receive smaller cryptocurrency donations due to the extremely crypto-hostile banking landscape of Sweden.

 ## Other